LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Ex2_Troubleshoot_Spam_Filtering.md

 3. Maximize your PowerShell window.
 In Windows PowerShell, at the command prompt, type the following command and press Enter:

+     `Install-Module -Name ExchangeOnlineManagement`

+4. You might be prompted "NuGet provider is required to continue", enter [Y] Yes [N] No [S] Suspend [?], enter **Y** to select **[Y] Yes**

+5. At the command prompt, type the following command and press Enter:

+     `Connect-ExchangeOnline`

+6. A **Microsoft 365 Sign in** window will appear.
+Enter in the username for the **Mod Administrator** account provided by your learning provider (admin@M365xZZZZZZ.onmicrosoft.com) and then select **Next**.

+7. In the **Enter password** window, enter the password for this admin account provided by your learning provider, and then select **Sign in**.
+It may take a moment to sign in before it returns a command prompt.

+8. At the command prompt, type the following command and press Enter:

       `$MessageTrace = Get-MessageTrace -MessageId "Add message ID here copied in Task 3 step 11"`

-4. At the command prompt, type the following command and press Enter:
+9. At the command prompt, type the following command and press Enter:

       `$MessageTrace | FL`